Do you provide specific support for your remote workforce?

 3. Focus on Flexibility for Staff

 Remote work has provided several benefits: in a Salesforce survey, 66% say remote working has brought them closer to their families.
 Employees say they’ve enjoyed a better work-life balance working from home, but this balance can also require a more open-minded approach to when and where employees might be working.
-After all – if the job’s getting done and done right, does it matter if an employee wants to split their workday into early morning and evening work sessions?

 There’s been somewhat of a shift occurring in the employment landscape where 76% of Australians are willing to stay longer with their employer if they offer flexible working conditions, and over half are willing to take a pay cut for an more flexible working schedule.
 Organisations that fail to keep up with this shift could really find themselves on the back foot when it comes to hiring, so keep this in mind when developing support for remote workers.